-Your Life coverage provides a benefit for your beneficiary if you die while covered.
+General description Your Life coverage provides a benefit for your beneficiary if you die of the coverage while covered.

-Life coverage for you

-For employees under age 65 and employees who attained age 65 on or after July 1st of the year immediately preceding the date of employment and before July 1st of the year of employment.
+Life coverage for For employees under age 65 and employees who attained age 65 on or you after July 1st of the year immediately preceding the date of employment and before July 1st of the year of employment.

-Amount Your Life benefit is 3 times your annual basic earnings, rounded to the next higher \$1,000 (if not already a multiple of \$1,000).
+Your Life benefit is 3 times your annual basic earnings, rounded to the next higher \$1,000 (if not already a multiple of \$1,000).
 The maximum amount of coverage is \$600,000.

-Reduction Your benefit will reduce to 1 times your annual basic earnings, rounded to the next higher \$1,000 (if not already a multiple of \$1,000) on July maximum benefit will be \$600,000.
+Your benefit will reduce to 1 times your annual basic earnings, rounded to the next higher \$1,000 (if not already a multiple of \$1,000) on July 1st coincident with or next following the date you reach age 65.
+The maximum benefit will be \$600,000.